-The task of the Visiting Group was: (a) to carry out a scientific audit of the quality and conduct of SCRI's core research programme and related work; and (b) to assess SCRI's effectiveness in managing its resources to meet the needs of users and beneficiaries of research, and the Institute's strategic plans for the future development of its scientific programme.
+Every four years, SERAD commissions BBSRC to appoint a Visiting Group to review the work of the Institute.
+A Visiting Group took place in November 1998.
+The Visiting Group carried out a scientific audit of the quality and conduct of SCRI's core research programme and related work, and assessed SCRI's effectiveness in managing its resources to meet the needs of users and beneficiaries of research, and the Institute's strategic plans for the future development of its scientific programme.

-Remarks published in the Report of the Visiting Group include:
+Remarks published in the Report of the Visiting Group included:

-- The VG was impressed by the quality of research at SCRI - Overall, SCRI's productivity was similarly impressive - The calibre of SCRI's staff was considered to be good and the VG identified several outstanding individuals.
+- the VG was impressed by the quality of research at SCRI: - overall, SCRI's productivity was similarly impressive: - the calibre of SCRI's staff was considered to be good and the VG identified several outstanding individuals.

-The Report made a number of recommendations to guide the continuing development of the Institute.
-A response to the Report has been forwarded to SERAD and an implementation programme is being prepared.
+The Report made a number of constructive recommendations to guide the continuing development of the Institute.
+A response to the Report was forwarded to SERAD along with an implementation programme.
+That programme has been initiated within the past year and most of the Visiting Group recommendations implemented.

-A broad multidisciplinary approach to fundamental and strategic research, and technology transfer are unique strengths of SCRI.
+A broad multidisciplinary approach to fundamental and strategic research, and technology transfer, are special strengths of SCRI.
 Our programmes span the disciplines of genetics and breeding, molecular and cellular biology, biotechnology, plant pathology (bacteriology, entomology, mycology, nematology and virology), plant physiology and cell biology, environmental science, plant chemistry and biochemistry, agronomy, molecular ecology, vegetation dynamics, bioremediation, serology, physics, mathematics, bioinformatics and statistics.
-Genetics and enhanced breeding of selected crops, and biotechnology lie at the core of all our substantial research, development and training programmes.
+Genetics and enhanced breeding of selected crops, and biotechnology, lie at the core of all our substantial research, development and training programmes.

-The breadth and depth of knowledge, technical expertise and infrastructural resources available at SCRI attract extensive contracts and consultancies from, and foster collaborations with, numerous academic and corporate organisations around the World.
+The breadth and depth of knowledge, technical expertise, and infrastructural resources available at SCRI attract extensive contracts and consultancies from, and foster collaborations with, numerous academic and corporate organisations around the world.
 Synergistic liaisons with other institutes, universities and colleges in the UK and overseas are also integral to the scientific growth, development and validation of the Institute's research activities.
 New links are being forged continuously, as well as existing contacts being developed and strengthened.